 Top tip: When the tide is out at Cramond beach you can walk along the causeway over to Cramond Island.
 Just make sure you check the board at the start of the causeway to ensure you have enough time to walk out and return safely.

-See Edinburgh from another perspective this summer by grabbing your bike and hitting Holyrood Park for a cycle, where you can admire the surrounding hilly landscapes right in the city centre.
+See Edinburgh from another perspective this summer by grabbing a Just Eat Bike and hitting Holyrood Park for a cycle, where you can admire the surrounding hilly landscapes right in the city centre.

 We recommend doing a loop around the park by starting your cycle at Holyrood Park's Queen Drive and following the cycle path to St.Margaret's Loch, where you can stop off for a quick break and admire the swans and ducks in the loch.
 Continue on your route by following the Mountcastle Road all the way back to the west side of Holyrood Park.
 Make sure you round off your big ride by rewarding yourself at Edinburgh's oldest pub, The Sheep Heid Inn, for a refreshing beer!

 You may already live in Edinburgh, but have you ever jumped on one of the many open-bus tours that passes you everyday?
 If you have a spare hour and the weather is kind then this is your perfect chance to explore the city.
-You will be able to see the very best of Edinburgh’s New Town, Old Town, Grassmarket, Edinburgh Castle, National Museum of Scotland, Palace of Holyroodhouse, Our Dynamic Earth and Calton Hill.
+Bright Bus Tours have just launched in Edinburgh, offering locals and visitors alike a new perspective on Scotland's capital.
 Taking a bus tour not only gives your legs a rest, but also gives you a unique perspective of Edinburgh from the top deck.